sampoder/hackclub-ctf/rules.md

 1) Denial of Service is not okay, other people are playing too.

-2) Illegal tools are not permitted, dont get us in trouble.
+2) Illegal tools are not permitted, don't get us in trouble.

 3) Don't look up the solutions.
-If you're stuck use #ctf-war-room intead.
+If you're stuck, ask in #ctf-war-room instead.

-4) Dont attack the server itself.
+4) Don't attack the server itself.
 You do not have permission.

 5) Never go further than you need to, don't be greedy.

 6) SSH is open.
-That does not mean its for you.
+That does not mean it's for you.

-7) Dont run commands that you dont understand.
+7) Don't run commands that you dont understand.